top of page

 I am a registered HCPC Art Psychotherapist and a member of BAAT, British Association of Art Therapy.

-With my knowledge of art media and art-based approaches, I hold a space that enhances people’s abilities and clients begin to communicate through creative expression.
+With my knowledge of art media and art-based approaches, I combine my skills with counselling techniques to hold space that enhances people’s abilities and clients begin to communicate through creative expression.

 As a freelance art psychotherapist, I have experience working in various settings, NHS, primary schools, special education and charities.
 I offer individual and group art therapy sessions.
 However, I recommend individual sessions in primary school settings.